 Controversy remains about the exact effects of xanthine derivatives.
-They may act as non-selective phosphodiesterase inhibitors, but have also been reported to have a range of non-bronchodilator actions, the significance of which is disputed.
-92-94 Data on duration of action for conventional, or even slow-release, xanthine preparations are lacking in COPD.
+They may act as non-selective phosphodiesterase inhibitors, but have also been reported to have a range of non-bronchodilator actions, the significance of which is disputed.97-99 Data on duration of action for conventional, or even slow-release, xanthine preparations are lacking in COPD.

 Theophylline, the most commonly used methylxanthine, is metabolized by cytochrome P450 mixed function oxidases.
 Clearance of the drug declines with age.
 Many other physiological variables and drugs modify theophylline metabolism.
-Enhanced inspiratory muscle function has been reported in patients treated with methylxanthines, 92 but whether this reflects a reduction in gas trapping or a primary effect on the respiratory skeletal muscles is not clear.
+Enhanced inspiratory muscle function has been reported in patients treated with methylxanthines,97 but whether this reflects a reduction in gas trapping or a primary effect on the respiratory skeletal muscles is not clear.
 All studies that have shown efficacy of theophylline in COPD were performed with sustained-release preparations.

-There is evidence for a modest bronchodilator effect compared with placebo in stable COPD.
-Addition of the ophylline to salmeterol produces a greater improvement in FEV1 and breathlessness than salmeterol alone.
-Here is limited and contradictory evidence regarding the effect of low-dose the ophylline on exacerbation rates.
-A study that investigated the effectiveness of adding low-dose the ophylline to ICS in COPD patients at increased risk of exacerbation showed no difference compared with placebo in the number of COPD exacerbations over a one-year period. $\frac{100}{100}$
+There is evidence for a modest bronchodilator effect compared with placebo in stable COPD.100 Addition of theophylline to salmeterol produces a greater improvement in FEV1 and breathlessness than salmeterol alone.^{101,102}

+There is limited and contradictory evidence regarding the effect of low-dose theophylline on exacerbation rates.^{103,104} A study that investigated the effectiveness of adding low-dose theophylline to ICS in COPD patients at increased risk of exacerbation showed no difference compared with placebo in the number of COPD exacerbations over a one-year period.105

 Adverse effects.
-Toxicity is dose-related, which is a particular problem with xanthine derivatives because their therapeutic ratio is small and most of the benefit occurs only when near-toxic doses are given.
-93,95 Methylxanthines are non-specific inhibitors of all phosphodiesterase enzyme subsets, which explains their wide range of toxic effects.
+Toxicity is dose-related, which is a particular problem with xanthine derivatives because their therapeutic ratio is small and most of the benefit occurs only when near-toxic doses are given.^{98,100} Methylxanthines are non-specific inhibitors of all phosphodiesterase enzyme subsets, which explains their wide range of toxic effects.
 Problems include the development of palpitations caused by atrial and ventricular arrhythmias (which can prove fatal) and grand mal convulsions (which can occur irrespective of prior epileptic history).
 Other side effects include headaches, insomnia, nausea, and heartburn, and these may occur within the therapeutic range of serum levels of theophylline.
-These medications also have significant interactions with commonly used medications such as digitalis and coumadin, among others.
-Unlike the other bronchodilator classes, xanthine derivatives may predispose patients to an increased risk of overdose (either intentional or accidental).
+These medications have significant interactions with commonly used medications such as erythromycin (but not azithromycin), certain quinolone antibiotics (ciprofloxacin, but not ofloxacin), allopurinol, cimetidine (but not ranitidine), serotonin uptake inhibitors (fluvoxamine) and the 5-lipoxygenase inhibitor zileuton.